sirchuck/site_works/README.md

     t_myfilename.inc.php
     the t_ tells the php Autoloader to look in the dbtables directory for the table ojbect, I also use this directory for framework purposes.

-# File Extentions:
-    For the framework to find your files, and for readability on your end, give your files the following extentions dev/includes - your_file_name.inc.php
-    dev/helpers - your_file_name.helper.php
-    dev/ajaxs - your_file_name.ajax.php
-    dev/controller - your_file_name.controller.php
-    dev/iframes - your_file_name.iframe.php
-    dev/models - your_file_name.model.php
-    dev/views - your_file_name.view.php

 # Template Modual
     I provided this template modual for you to copy and paste to quickly set up a new modual.